Sherwood Foresters

 The Sherwood Foresters (Nottinghamshire and Derbyshire Regiment) was a line infantry regiment of the British Army in existence for just under 90 years, from 1881 to 1970.
 In 1970, the regiment was amalgamated with the Worcestershire Regiment to form the Worcestershire and Sherwood Foresters Regiment, which in 2007 was amalgamated with the Cheshire Regiment and the Staffordshire Regiment (Prince of Wales's) to form the present Mercian Regiment.
 The lineage of the Sherwood Foresters is now continued by The Mercian Regiment.

 History

 Pre 1914 history

 The regiment was formed on 1 July 1881 as part of the Childers Reforms.
 The 45th (Nottinghamshire) Regiment of Foot (raised in 1741) and the 95th (Derbyshire) Regiment of Foot (raised in 1823) were redesignated as the 1st and 2nd battalions of the Sherwood Foresters (Derbyshire Regiment).
-The Derbyshire Militia and Royal Sherwood Foresters Militia became the 3rd (Reserve) and 4th (Extra Reserve) battalions respectively.
+The 2nd Derbyshire Militia (Chatsworth Rifles), Royal Sherwood Foresters Militia and 1st Derbyshire Militia became the 3rd, 4th and 5th battalions respectively (the 3rd and 5th Bns amalgamated in 1891).
 These were joined by the 1st and 2nd (Derbyshire) and the 3rd (Robin Hood) and 4th (Nottinghamshire) Volunteer battalions.